• Skip to main content

 • Withdrawal/Detox

-Kratom – Drug Addict Help
+Kratom – Drug Addiction Help

 Symptoms of withdrawal are similar to opiate addiction.
 Occasionally kratom psychosis is reported in long term users.
 In Thailand Kratom use was originally culture bound, with male working addicts socially accepted, but women users frowned upon.
 Kratom was a drug not used by students, the educated or moneyed classes.
 In recent years Kratom has become popular among young Thai’s as a brew, with Coca Cola.